sadgedog/cryptograph_library/README.md

+## ABOUT THIS
-hobby cryptograph library for bls12-381 elliptic curve
+This is hobby cryptograph library for bls12-381 elliptic curve

+## RUN
-you can run test: Make test
+you can run: Make test